 - Save your changes to the winstone.properties file.

-- Restart Wowza Streaming Engine Manager and connect to it using HTTPS.
+- Restart Wowza Streaming Engine Manager.

 Connect to Wowza Streaming Engine Manager using HTTPS